-If you plan to visit South Tyrol, you can get to Bolzano (Bozen) with the fast-train Frecce, from Venice-Bolzano is 2.5-hour train ride.
-From Bozen, an excellent bus network connects the city to all little towns and villages of South Tyrol.
+If you plan to visit South Tyrol, you can get to Bolzano (Bozen) with the fast-train Frecce, from Venice-Bolzano is a 2.5-hour train ride.
+From Bozen, an excellent bus network connects the city to all little towns and South Tyrol villages.
 But you can also hire a car if you prefer being more independent and tour the region on your own.

 Why staying in mountain huts in the Dolomites in Summer

-The Dolomites offers so many and varied opportunities not only regarding mountain landscape but also of sports and activities as well as food experiences and Thermal Spas.
+The Dolomites offers many varied opportunities regarding mountain landscape and sports and activities, food experiences, and Thermal Spas.

-With so many Dolomites towns and valleys to visit, if you have a limited time you are bound to make a choice.
-While most overseas travellers tend to add Cortina D’Ampezzo to their trip itinerary, it is the most touristy place of the Venetian Dolomites.
+With so many Dolomites Towns and villages to visit, if you have a limited time, you are bound to make a choice.
+While most overseas travellers tend to add Cortina D’Ampezzo to their trip itinerary, it is the Venetian Dolomites’ most touristy place.

 While you will love hut to hut hiking in the Dolomites

-If you are more a nature lover and prefer being active in the outdoors, rather than visiting touristy towns, then you must go hiking in the Dolomites.
-The Cadore region, between Auronzo and Pieve, boasts some of the best hiking trails, I’d say some of the most beautiful Mountains filled with lakes, small rivers, majestic rock formations, vast pastures and meadows covered with green carpets and wildflowers (springtime).
+If you are more of a nature lover and prefer being active in the outdoors, you must go hiking in the Dolomites rather than visiting touristy towns.
+Between Auronzo and Pieve, the Cadore region boasts some of the best hiking trails.
+I’d say some of the most beautiful Mountains filled with lakes, small rivers, majestic rock formations, vast pastures and meadows covered with green carpets and wildflowers (springtime).

 The locals most favourite way to stay in the Dolomites in summer is going for a day-hike and then eat at the local Rifugio.
 Going on a hut to hut hiking is more for trained hikers or those who love adventure.
-The right idea is to combine a trip from Venice to the Dolomites with a stopover in Vittorio Veneto if you choose the Eastern side of the Dolomites.
+The right idea is to combine Venice’s trip to the Dolomites with a stopover in Vittorio Veneto if you choose the Dolomites’ Eastern side.

 The best way of hiking in the Dolomites

-They are scattered around the region and accommodate hikers and walkers who are keen to come here for a real Dolomites Trek experience.
-In my opinion, this is the only way to savour these amazingly beautiful mountains of the Italian Alps.
+They are scattered around the region and accommodate hikers and walkers keen to come here for a real Dolomites Trek experience.
+In my opinion, this is the only way to savour these gorgeous mountains of the Italian Alps.

 Self-guided hut to hut trips in the Dolomites